- Home

 13. Carroll County Genealogical Society – one $50.00 gift card given in each division

-Recognizes a high school project and a middle school project which focuses on a Carroll County family or individual family member that was historically significant in promoting or preserving “Rights and Responsibilities in History”
+Recognizes a high school project and a middle school project which focuses on a Carroll County family or individual family member that was historically significant in promoting or preserving “Revolution, Reaction, and Reform in History”

 How to Create a Project